RahilRahM/Translation_Microservice/README.md

 # Translation Service

-A microservice that translates document titles using Google's Gemini API as part of a document management system microservices architecture.
+A microservice that translates document titles using Google's Gemini API as part of the Document Management System.

 ## Features

-- Real-time translation of document titles from English to Spanish
+- Translation of document titles from English to Spanish
-- Asynchronous communication with Document Service via Kafka
+- Communication with Document Service via Kafka
-- Integration with Google's Gemini API for high-quality translations
+- Integration with Google's Gemini API
-- Error handling with automatic retries for failed translations
+- Error handling with automatic retries
-- Comprehensive logging for monitoring and debugging
+- Logging for monitoring
+- REST API for direct translation requests

 ## Tech Stack